imversed/imversed/docs/For User/Basic Concepts/01 Transections.md

 For more information on Ethereum transactions and the transaction lifecycle, [go here](https://ethereum.org/en/developers/docs/transactions/).

-Evmos supports the following Ethereum transactions.
+Imversed supports the following Ethereum transactions.

 Note: Unprotected legacy transactions are not supported by default.